k-nearest neighbors prediction and classification for spatial data: Appendix

 \section{Appendix}

-We start to introduce these followings technical lemmas that will permit us to handle the difficulties induced by the random bandwidth $H_{\mathbf{n},x}$ in the expression of the function $r_{\mathrm{kNN}}(x)$.
-These technical lemmas represent adaptation of the results given in \cite{col80} (for independent multivariate data) and their generalized version by \cite{bur}, \cite{Kudra2013} (for independent functional data).
+We start by the following technical lemmas that are helpful to handle the difficulties induced by the random bandwidth $H_{\mathbf{n},x}$ in $r_{\mathrm{kNN}}(x)$.
+They are adaptation of the results given in \cite{col80} (for independent multivariate data) and their generalized version by \cite{bur}, \cite{Kudra2013} (for independent functional data).

-\subsection{Technical Lemmas}
+\subsection{\textbf{Technical Lemmas}}